 Answer: Good question, thank you for asking.
 This reminds me of an experience I had while teaching several feng shui sessions at the local university health conference.
 There was an unusually high number of the same question coming from different people at different times, all of them about the bad feng shui of dried flowers.

-So naturally I just had to know why all of a sudden everyone is concerned with the "bad feng shui" of dried flowers!
+So naturally, I just had to know why all of a sudden everyone is concerned with the "bad feng shui" of dried flowers!
 When asked, I was told that a clutter-clearing speaker at the same conference mentioned that dried flowers are very bad feng shui and you have to get rid of them.

-If you feel beautiful, healing energy connected to it, then, of course, keep it, and treat it in a special way.
+Ask your heart what it is thinking about your dried flowers.
+If you feel beautiful, healing energy connected to them, then, of course, keep them and treat it in a special way.
 When placed on an altar, for example, a dried flower becomes your very own feng shui symbol of something very dear to you, thus it will keep holding good energy as long as you take good care of it.

+If you decide to keep your dried flower, have a special place for it.
+Do not get let it accumulate dust by forgetting about it.
 This is when dried flowers can become bad feng shui and start creating clutter.
 Keep your dried flowers as long as you actually see them and love them, and when the energy is not there anymore, feel free to let them go.